effektif/user-docs/docs/integration/connectors.rst

 Custom data connectors
 ======================

-When you define a process in Signavio Workflow, you often include your own data in the process definition, such as the list of options for a form field.
+When you define a process in Signavio Workflow Accelerator, you often include your own data in the process definition, such as the list of options for a form field.
 This works well for small lists that don’t change often or that belong to the process, such as a list of document statuses in a document approval process.
 However, fixed lists in the process definition become difficult to maintain when the data changes frequently or includes a large number of items, such as a list of products or customers.

-With Signavio Workflow, you can also integrate dynamic structured data from other IT systems into your workflows.
+With Workflow Accelerator, you can also integrate dynamic structured data from other IT systems into your workflows.
 The workflow system fetches data from a third-party system using a *connector*, which a customer or a partner implements and hosts.

-A connector provides a web service that translates between the external system and Signavio Workflow.
+A connector provides a web service that translates between the external system and Workflow Accelerator.
-The connector implements a defined interface, which Signavio Workflow uses to access data in a format it can use.
+The connector implements a defined interface, which Workflow Accelerator uses to access data in a format it can use.
-Signavio Workflow and the connector communicate over *HTTP* or *HTTPS*, which makes it possible to implement connectors in any programming language.
+Workflow Accelerator and the connector communicate over *HTTP* or *HTTPS*, which makes it possible to implement connectors in any programming language.

 Using a connector
 -----------------